 In the update method, the only difference from the RotatingBlock is the code designed to make the exhaust flicker.
 This, combined with the setFlickerOn and setFlickerOff enabled the main loop to turn on flickering for a period of time after the user hits a key.

 Test the ship-simple.py file by running it.
 It doesn't do anything except make a window, render the ship, and wait for a mouse click.

 Remove the win.getMouse() from the main function.
 Then set up a main loop that runs until the user types 'q'.
 Since the program will be responding to many different keys, assign the result of win.checkKey() to a variable before testing the value returned.
 Make sure you have a win.update() either at the start or end of your main loop.

 Test your program to make sure it quits when you type q.

-Before the main loop, create two variables, dt and frame, and assign them the values 0.01 and 0, respectively.
+Before the main loop, create the variable dt and assign it the values 0.02.
 Also, set the ship's rotational velocity to something slow, like 20 (deg/s).

-At the end of the main loop, call the ship.update() method, passing in dt as the time step and thenincrement the frame variable by 1.
-Then, add an if statement specifying that if the frame variable modulo 10 is equal to zero, then call win.update() and call time.sleep with a value of dt*0.5.
-Recall that the modulo operator is % in Python.
+At the end of the main loop, call the ship.update() method, passing in dt as the time step.
+Then call win.update().
+Finally, call time.sleep with a value of dt*0.5.
+You may be able to leave out the sleep call.